htmfilho/sports/_posts/2023-08-20-tales-water-station.md

 Running is the most collective among individual sports.
 There is a sense of community and mutual support rarely seen in other sports.
 When we go for a run with friends or in a race, we feel that we are not alone, that going through the same struggle actually reinforces our bounds.

 The same phenomenon happens all around the running event.
-Those who organize, volunteer, and watch such events also feel bounded among themselves and to runners.
+Those who organize, volunteer, and watch such events also feel bonded among themselves and to runners.
 They also have the privilege of observing the runners, feel their body language, cheer for them, expecting nothing in return, still willing to assist with anything they need.
 I like to say that **a runner will only understand the true meaning of running when they experience a day as a racer, as a spectator, as a volunteer, and as a organizer**.

 <!-- more -->